Contact Mode Guided Motion Planning for Quasidynamic Dexterous Manipulation in 3D: Results

 \subsection{Implementation and Planning Statistics}

 We implement the algorithm using C++ and Dart \cite{lee2018dart}, with Bullet \cite{bullet} for collision detection.
-We will release the code if the paper is accepted.
+The code is available at \url{https://github.com/xianyicheng/cmgmp}.
 Table \ref{tab:experiment} shows the planning statistics provided by a computer with the Intel Core i9-10900K 3.70GHz CPU.
-Our planner can generate most contact-rich motion plans in several seconds.
+Our planner generates most contact-rich plans in several seconds.
 The number of nodes in the tree is small, indicating that the exploration is efficient.

-To set up new tasks, the users need to adjust some planning parameters to reasonable ranges according to the tasks (no need for careful tuning): (1) $w_a$ for the distance metrics used in Equation \ref{eqn:se3metric} and \ref{eqn:weightedcost}, which should be the product of the object characteristic length and the estimated importance of rotations.
+To set up new tasks, the users need to adjust some parameters to reasonable ranges according to the tasks (no need for careful tuning): (1) $w_a$ for the distance metrics used in Equation \ref{eqn:se3metric} and \ref{eqn:weightedcost}, which should be the product of the object characteristic length and the estimated importance of rotations.
 (2) the maximum translational and rotational distance for \textsc{extend} to move towards $q_{\mathrm{rand}}$.